hpe-storage/csi-driver/examples/kubernetes/nimble-storage/README.md

 #### Import clone of snapshot parameters

-* csi.storage.k8s.io<i></i>/secret-name: nimble-secret
-  * The name of the secret to use when performing provisioning, publish, resize, and snapshot operations.
-* csi.storage.k8s.io<i></i>/secret-namespace: default
-  * The namespace of the secret to use when performing provisioning, publish, resize, and snapshot operations.
 * importVolAsClone
   * The name of the Nimble volume to clone and import.
 * snapshot